Logo

 • The goods or services paid for should be added to the supplies you make to the other party

-You have to follow the above rules to evaluate if your expenditures or payments are eligible for reimbursement.
-You have to take into account all relevant information and circumstances.
+The principles outlined above dictate whether your expenditures or payments are eligible for reimbursement.
+You must consider all relevant information and circumstances.

 Treatment of Reimbursement and Disbursement Expenses

-Here is an example of when the subsequent recovery of the price paid towards the license renewal will be considered a Disbursement.
-And will be exempt from VAT.
+Here is an example of when the subsequent recovery of the price paid towards the license renewal will be considered a Disbursement, making it exempt from VAT.

 How to comply with UAE VAT laws for Disbursements?